SSESLab/electricityandenvironment/Downloaded Data Sets/README.md

 This folder contains data sets that have been downloaded using PECT.
 Note that they are not completely filled on an hourly basis between the start and end time due to unavailable data.

 The naming convention used is as follows:

 ba: balancing authority corresponding to the data set

-starttime: begining time for data set
+starttime: begining time for data set (YYYY-MM-DDTHH)

-endtime: ending time for data set
+endtime: ending time for data set (YYYY-MM-DDTHH)

 filename = ba_starttime_endtime